-PED 130 Tennis-Beginning (0 2 1)
+PED 130 Tennis-Beginning (0 2 0 1)

 This course emphasizes the fundamentals of tennis.
 Topics include basic strokes, rules, etiquette, and court play.
 Upon completion, students should be able to play recreational tennis.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement. (on demand)
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(TBA) 28160

-PED 137 Badminton (0 2 1)
+PED 137 Badminton (0 2 0 1)

 This course covers the fundamentals of badminton.
 Emphasis is placed on the basics of serving, clears, drops, drives, smashes, and the rules and strategies of singles and doubles.
 Upon completion, students should be able to apply these skills in playing situations.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement. (on demand)
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(TBA) 28160

-Volleyball-Beginning (0 2 1) PED 143
+PED 143 Volleyball-Beginning (0 2 0 1)

 This course covers the fundamentals of volleyball.
 Emphasis is placed on the basics of serving, passing, setting, spiking, blocking, and the rules and etiquette of volleyball.
 Upon completion, students should be able to participate in recreational volleyball.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement. (on demand)
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(TBA) 28160

-PED 152 Swimming-Beginning (0 2 1) Prerequisites: None
+PED 152 Swimming-Beginning (0 2 0 1)

-None This course is designed for non-swimmers and beginners.
+This course is designed for non-swimmers and beginners.
 Emphasis is placed on developing confidence in the water, learning water safety, acquiring skills in floating, and learning elementary strokes.
 Upon completion, students should be able to demonstrate safety skills and be able to tread water, back float, and use the crawl stroke for 20 yards.
-This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement. (on demand)
+This course has been approved for transfer under the Comprehensive Articulation Agreement and the Independent Comprehensive Articulation Agreement as a premajor and/or elective course requirement.
+(TBA) 28160

-PED 153 Swimming-Intermediate (0 2 1) PED 152
+PED 153 Swimming-Intermediate (0 2 0 1)